 Perils of the Sea is a marine insurance term used to designate heavy weather, stranding, lightning, collision, and sea water damage.

-Political Risk, when used in the context of export financing refers to the risk of loss due to such causes as currency inconvertibility, government action which prevents the entry of goods, expropriation, confiscation and war.
+Political Risk refers to the risk of loss due to such causes as currency inconvertibility, government action which prevents the entry of goods, expropriation, confiscation and war.
 Global Trade Funding has expanded research about political risk.
 See the summary of our research on Political Risk »

 Private Export Funding Corporation (PEFCO)